 The prevalence of somatic symptom disorder is unknown, but it is estimated that 5 to 7 percent of the general population may have this condition.
 Females tend to report more physical symptoms than males, and it is therefore likely that the prevalence of somatic symptom disorder is higher in females.
-It is related to hypochondriasis.
+This condition is related to hypochondriasis, or illness anxiety disorder.